angarsky/diveintopython/learn/date/time.md

 ## Python `time.sleep()` Function

-`time.sleep()` is a Python function that suspends the execution of the current thread for a specified number of seconds.
+`time.sleep()` is a Python function that suspends the execution of the current thread for a specified number of seconds, so you can easily set your own waiting time.

 The syntax of `time.sleep()` for wait time or delay is the following: